-College bills are mailed to the student's permanent mailing address (usually the home address) and are due approximately three weeks prior to the beginning of a semester.
+College bills are emailed to the student's Geneseo email address and are due approximately three weeks prior to the beginning of a semester.
 Failure to make appropriate payment may result in the cancellation of advance course registrations.
 The next opportunity to register with appropriate payment would be on the first day of the semester.
 Subsequent bills are mailed throughout the semester as needed.
 These bills are payable on or before the due date printed on the bill.
 Failure to meet the payment deadline will result in a late fee of up to \$50.00.
 Grades, transcripts, and future registrations will be withheld until full payment is received.
 Accounts that remain outstanding will be referred to a third party collector where additional collection costs and interest will be assessed.